tdorssers/TeslaPy/README.md

 ## Overview

-The module *teslapy* depends on Python [requests](https://pypi.org/project/requests/) and [requests_oauthlib](https://pypi.org/project/requests-oauthlib/).
+This module depends on Python [requests](https://pypi.org/project/requests/) and [requests_oauthlib](https://pypi.org/project/requests-oauthlib/).
 The `Tesla` class extends `requests.Session` and therefore inherits methods like `get()` and `post()` that can be used to perform API calls.
 All calls to the Owner API are intercepted to add the JSON Web Token (JWT) bearer, which is acquired after authentication:

 * It implements Tesla's new [OAuth 2](https://oauth.net/2/) Single Sign-On service.
 * And supports Multi-Factor Authentication (MFA) Time-based One-Time Passwords (TOTP).